Nicole Scherzinger Takes In Mykonos Rocking A Blue Bathing Suit

 Scherzinger also posted a photo of her look on her highly-followed Instagram account for all of her followers to see.
 In the snapshot, the black-haired beauty lays on top of a white structure as she leans her head back and holds the top of her fedora.
 Behind her is a picture-perfect background with rocks and the Mediterranean Sea at her back.

 It certainly does not come as a shock that Nicole’s 3.5 million followers have already given the photo a ton of accolades within just a day of the photo being posted.
-Thus fair, the sexy snapshot has already earned Nicole over 90,000 likes in addition to 550 plus comments.
+Thus far, the sexy snapshot has already earned Nicole over 90,000 likes in addition to 550-plus comments.
 Many fans wished Scherzinger a happy birthday while countless others took to the post to gush over how beautiful she is.

 “You’re my inspiration.
 I love you sooooo much, and count you most gorgeous woman on the planet.
 Your voice is really beautiful and gorgeous.”